InES-HPMM/zhaw-snippets/README.md

 ### 1.0.1

-Added header snippet for latex
+- Added header snippet for latex
+- Moved to yarn